carstenlucke/TimeLedger/USER_GUIDE.md

 2. Set date range to last week
 3. Select client's project(s)
 4. Generate Report
-5. Export as CSV
+5. Export as PDF or CSV
-6. Use data to create invoice
+6. Send PDF to client or use data to create invoice

 ### Monthly Review